 Graduates of accredited colleges and universities are eligible to be considered for admission to the Law School.(Back to Top)

 While a bachelor's degree from an accredited college or university is a prerequisite for enrollment in the J.D. program, no specific major is required.(Back to Top)

 There is no required list of subjects to take in preparation for admission to W&L Law.
 The law covers all facets of human activity, and a lawyer should be a person with a wide range of interests and a broad base of knowledge.
 A reasonable exposure to such subjects as history, literature, English composition, political science, economics, and philosophy will provide a good background for a full appreciation of the law.
 The prelaw student should, in any event, be involved in an undergraduate program which is intellectually challenging, demanding, and requires rigorous academic discipline.(Back to Top)

 You should submit your application as soon as possible.
-Our application will be available around August 15.
+Our application will be available around August 20.
 Applications are reviewed on a rolling basis, so we recommend that students submit their applications prior to March 1.
-We do not offer early decision at W&L Law.
 Those applications submitted on or before March 1 are guaranteed a decision no later than March 31.
 For those applications submitted after March 1, we cannot guarantee a decision by a particular date, but we will make every effort to render a decision in a timely manner.(Back to Top)

 Our general recommendation is to apply as soon as possible in the admissions cycle.
 If you are taking a later LSAT, you are welcome to submit an application now, and provide the various constituent parts of your Credential Assembly Service (CAS) report to LSAC.
 By doing this, your file will be complete and eligible for review.